-French III is an intermediate language course that builds on the listening, speaking, reading, and writing skills acquired in French I and II.
-The class is conducted almost entirely in the target language in order to cultivate students' interpersonal, interpretive, and presentational communication skills.
-Students will learn to describe, give advice, make predictions, start to circumlocute, tell a story in the past time frame, and form hypotheses in French-in short, to move from the concrete "me" world of communication towards the more abstract.
-By reading articles and longer pieces, students not only check their comprehension of French but to learn information that will serve as a basis for discussion.
-Students will explore themes of the technology, cinema, friendship, the environment and sustainability, and gaining personal independence through such tasks as getting a driver's license, volunteering, and getting a job.
-Current podcasts, videos, blogs, websites, artwork, news reports, and readings appropriate for this level supplement the online textbook EntreCultures 3 from Wayside Publishing.
-Artwork from the Baltimore Museum of Art's Africana collection enriches students' study of the impact of French colonization in Africa and the Caribbean through Négritude poetry, and relevant film and music.
-Successful completion of this course satisfies the Language requirement for graduation.
+French III French III is an intermediate language course that builds on the listening, speaking, reading, and writing skills acquired in French I and II.
+The class is conducted almost entirely in French in order to cultivate students' interpersonal, interpretive, and presentational communication skills.
+Students will learn to give advice, describe in detail, make predictions, start to circumlocute, tell a story in the past time frame, and form hypotheses in French-in short, to move from the concrete "me" world of communication towards the more abstract.
+By reading articles and viewing longer videos such as news reports, students not only check their comprehension of French but learn information that will serve as a basis for discussion.
+In exploring themes of friendship, technology, the arts, sustainability, and personal growth, students will gain the communication skills to talk about important moments in their personal lives (getting a summer job, how they met their best friends) and in history (impressionist art, how former colonies regained their independence).
+Visits to the Baltimore Museum of Art's Cone Collection and Africana Collection, as well as podcasts, videos, blogs, websites, poetry of the Négritude movement, and readings appropriate for this level supplement the online textbook EntreCultures 3.
+Successful completion of this course satisfies the language requirement for graduation.
 11th and 12th-grade students in French III can participate in Friends School's language and homestay trip in France, offered on even years.
 1 credit

 French IV Identity, mystery, love, death, and beyond-French IV students explore it all and do so entirely in French.
-Topics of study include short stories, movies, traditions and rites of passage, fables by Jean de la Fontaine, interpreting and performing traditional folktales from the French-speaking world.
+Topics of study include short stories, movies, traditions and rites of passage, fables by Jean de la Fontaine, and interpreting and performing traditional folktales from the French-speaking world.
 Students strengthen their reading comprehension, discussion, and writing skills through reading Jean-Paul Sartre's existential novel Les Jeux sont faits.
 The study and practice of grammar topics, including all verb tenses and expanded uses of the subjunctive, provide students with the skills to express themselves in more sophisticated ways while maintaining accuracy and awareness of the appropriate level of formality.
 Students demonstrate these skills in a variety of ways, including informal conversations, prepared debates, live and recorded presentations and performances, videos and writing.
-11th and 12th grade students in French IV are eligible to participate in Friends School's language and homestay trip in France offered, on even years.
+11th and 12th grade students in French IV are eligible to participate in Friends School's language and homestay trip in France, offered on even years.
 1 credit